AVEVA/AVEVA-Samples-Edge/deployment_samples/EdgeDataStore/Install/README.md

 This sample uses bash scripts to install and configure Edge Data Store on a remote Linux edge device.

+**Note:** This sample is intended for or targets a Linux operating system.
+This sample utilizes some built-in features and tools of Linux such as bash and ssh.
+Due to the numerous options and varieties of Linux and its built-in tools, we are unable to provide a specific list of potential security issues for the operating system and built-in tools.
+Please evaluate your Linux operating system and the tools used for potential security concerns before running and extending the sample.
+We do not endorse any specific version or distribution of Linux.

 ## Requirements

 ### One-Time Local Setup